-Pursuant to Mr. Woodhouse's employment agreement, he receives an annual base salary of \$750,000 and an annual bonus opportunity with a target of 100% of annual base salary.
-Additionally, with respect to any of our long-term incentive plans, Mr. Woodhouse's target LTI percentage under such plans is equal to 150% of annual base salary.
+Pursuant to Mr. Woodhouse's employment agreement, which governs his service as our Executive Chairman, in 2012 he received an annual base salary of \$750,000 and an annual bonus opportunity with a target of 100% of annual base salary.
+Additionally, with respect to any of our long-term incentive plans, Mr. Woodhouse's target MSU and LTPP percentages under each plan was 75% of annual base salary.
 Mr. Woodhouse's employment agreement provides that any of his "incentive-based compensation" (as such term is defined in the Exchange Act) will be subject to clawback by us in the manner required by the Exchange Act, as determined by the applicable SEC rules.
 Mr. Woodhouse is eligible to participate in the benefit programs generally available to our senior executive officers.